hoprnet/hoprnet/README.md

-  --healthCheck                 Run a health check end point on localhost:8080  [boolean] [default: false] --healthCheckHost             Updates the host for the healthcheck server  [default: "localhost"] --healthCheckPort             Updates the port for the healthcheck server  [default: 8080] --password                    A password to encrypt your keys  [default: ""] --identity                    The path to the identity file  [default: "/root/.hopr-identity"] --run                         Run a single hopr command, same syntax as in hopr-admin  [default: ""] --dryRun                      List all the options used to run the HOPR node, but quit instead of starting  [boolean] [default: false]
+  --healthCheck                 Run a health check end point on localhost:8080  [boolean] [default: false] --healthCheckHost             Updates the host for the healthcheck server  [default: "localhost"] --healthCheckPort             Updates the port for the healthcheck server  [default: 8080] --forwardLogs                 Forwards all your node logs to a public available sink  [boolean] [default: false] --forwardLogsProvider         A provider url for the logging sink node to use  [default: "https://ceramic-clay.3boxlabs.com"]
+  --password                    A password to encrypt your keys  [default: ""] --apiToken                    A REST API token and admin panel password for user authentication  [string] --identity                    The path to the identity file  [default: "/home/tbr/.hopr-identity"] --run                         Run a single hopr command, same syntax as in hopr-admin  [default: ""] --dryRun                      List all the options used to run the HOPR node, but quit instead of starting  [boolean] [default: false]
   --data                        manually specify the database directory to use  [default: ""]